-The Company has entered into a consulting agreement with a director and officer of the Company for the provision of consulting services at a current cost of \$130,000 per annum plus a bonus ranging from 0% to 100% per annum as recommended by the Compensation Committee and approval by the Board of Directors.
-During the three months ended April 30, 2017 and the year ended January 31, 2017, the consulting services and bonus entitlement have been waived.
+Effective May 1, 2017, the Company has entered into revised consulting agreements with three senior officers of the Company for the provision of consulting services at a current cost of \$120,500 per annum plus a bonus ranging from 0% to 100% per annum as recommended by the Compensation Committee and approval by the Board of Directors.
+During the three months ended July 31, 2017 \$30,125 has been accrued and included in due to related parties.
+All previous amounts contracted including bonus entitlements have been waived.
+Based on the cash capitalization of the Company this obligation rises to a maximum of \$346,000 per annum when cash raised above \$1 million is achieved.

-The agreement will continue indefinitely, subject to the termination notice given by either party.
-The Company must provide twelve month's written notice for termination but reserves the right to waive such notice upon paying the fees which would have accrued during the twelve-month period.
-Should the Company be subject to a change in control and terminate the agreement, the engagement will terminate immediately and the Company will be required to pay an amount equal to 18 months of fees at the contracted annual rate of \$130,000 per annum plus any bonus amount payable.
+The agreements will continue indefinitely, and are subject to the termination notice given by either party.
+The Company must provide six month's written notice for termination but reserves the right to waive such notice upon paying the fees which would have accrued during the six-month period.
+Should the Company be subject to a change in control and the agreements terminated, the engagement will terminate immediately and the Company will be required to pay an amount equal to between 12 and 36 months of fees at the maximum contracted annual rate for a minimum payment of \$812,000 plus any bonus amount payable.